HeatherRemacle/exchangelabops/plays/play4.md

 ### Step 5: Identify Your Development Workflow Processes

-### Step 6: Set Up, Document & Implement Your Tooling (Code Repository, Pipelines, Automation)
+### Step 6: Set Up, Document, and Implement Your Tooling (Code Repository, Pipelines, Automation)
 Verify your  processes for successful:
 - Integration
 - Build and Deployment